 - For pupils aged 16-17 (the pupil’s age on 31st August for a September start)

-At the British School of Bucharest, we guide our Key Stage 5/Sixth Form students to an appropriate course of study, which may include a combination of A Level examination subjects, depending on their IGCSE/GCSE results at Key Stage 4, their overall level of ability and their preferences.
+At the British School of Bucharest, we guide our Key Stage 5/Sixth Form students to an appropriate course of study.
+It which may include a combination of A Level examination subjects, depending on their IGCSE/GCSE results at Key Stage 4, their overall level of ability and their preferences.
 See the Moving on to university page for details of A Level subject options.

 In Years 12 and 13, students will follow A Level programmes of study set by the Edexcel or Cambridge Assessment International Education awarding bodies, with options to take additional IGCSE/GCSE subjects.

-A Levels are a benchmark examination in the UK and recognised as a pre-university course throughout the world.
+A-Levels are a benchmark examination in the UK and are recognised as a pre-university course throughout the world.
 Students with good A Level results have many opportunities after graduation to attend a university in the UK, Europe, USA and Canada, and worldwide.
-Our experienced teachers, along with school’s excellent resources, will prepare students for their chosen university destinations and degree courses, whether they’re looking to study Science, Mathematics, Economics, Medicine, the Arts, Design, or any other discipline.
+Our experienced teachers, along with the school’s excellent resources, will prepare students for their chosen university destinations and degree courses, whether they’re looking to study Science, Mathematics, Economics, Medicine, the Arts, Design, or any other discipline.
 The Moving on to university page provides much more information on how we support students with university preparation.

 Entry into Sixth Form

 To be able to proceed to A Level studies, students must first have followed the IGCSE/GCSE courses in Key Stage 4 as their equivalent.
 Students will need to achieve at least five IGCSE/GCSE passes at C and above, and obtain the grades specified in their chosen A Level subjects.
 All A Level courses run over two years and are mostly broken down into Advanced Subsidiary (AS) and Advanced (A2) courses.
 Students are recommended to choose four AS subjects.
-At the end of Year 12, they will be assessed on what they have learned and will be awarded certificates for those subjects in which AS examinations are taken.
-Students must pass AS courses in order to move on to A2.
+At the end of Year 12, students will be assessed on what they have learnt and will be awarded certificates for those subjects in which AS examinations are taken.
+Students must pass AS courses to move on to A2.
 This is the time when students must make their final course choices within the school.